What's behind every figure

 The line we build to

 SoleTax gives you information: the rule as HMRC publishes it, applied to your numbers.
 A mileage rate, a threshold, a deadline, whether a category is claimable.
 What we never do is dress up a judgement as a fact.
-Whether something is worth doing in your situation is a decision for you or your accountant, and when a question crosses that line, SoleTax says so instead of guessing.
+Whether something is worth doing in your situation is a decision for you or your accountant, and when a question crosses that line, SoleTax says so.

 Built the same way it's written